-- Give each student 1 time reference card, 4-5 verb cards, and 3-4 character cards. (these ratios seemed to work well in my class, but of course, they can be modified).
+- Give each student 1 time card, 4-5 verb cards, and 3-4 character cards. (these ratios seemed to work well in my class, but of course, they can be modified).

 - I would model a story first before anyone goes.

 - Give students a couple minutes to look over their cards and look up any words they don’t know.

 - Then, have students tell their stories to the class.
 As they say each element from a card, have them lay the card down in front of them for the class to see.

 - My class is very small, so we did this together, but if you have a large class, you could break them into groups of 5-6.

 Game Mode: You can easily turn this into a game for points by playing it similar to Apples to Apples.
 Below are directions to play for points.
 For this, you will need to play for several rounds.

 - Tell students that each round one person will not tell a story but will instead be the story master.
 The story master’s job is to listen to all of the stories and choose which one was the most “fantastical” or in other words, which story the story master preferred.
 The person who told the chosen story gets a magic coin chip (page 10).

 - Optional: You could give the story master the task of giving several reasons why he/she chose a particular story.
 That way the story master can also get speaking practice during that round.

 - Each round, a new person is the story master.